 The PHA and owner may amend the HAP contract to add additional PBV contract units in projects that already have a HAP contract without having to fulfill the selection requirements found at 24 CFR 983.51(b) for those additional PBV units, regardless of when the HAP contract was signed.
 The additional PBV units, however, are still subject to the PBV program cap and individual project caps.
 Prior to attaching additional units without competition, the PHA must submit to the local field office information outlined in FR Notice 1/18/17.
 The PHA must also detail in the administrative plan their intent to add PBV units and the rationale for adding units to the specific PBV project.

-The PHA will add units to the contract on a case-by-case basis to ensure the availability of affordable housing as long as the addition of units does not exceed allowable project caps.
-The PHA will not add contract units to the HAP contract.
+COCThe PHA will consider -adding -units to the contract on a case-by-case basis to ensure the availability of affordable housing as long as the addition of units does not exceed allowable project caps.